IRCAD/sight/libs/io/vtk/README.md

 - **ModelSeriesObjWriter**: writes `ModelSeries` to many `.obj`
 - **ObjMesh[Read|Writ]er**: reads/writes `Mesh` to/from `.obj`.
 - **PlyMesh[Read|Writ]er**: reads/writes `Mesh` to/from `.ply`.
 - **SeriesDBReader**: reads `SeriesDB` from a collection of files.
-IT basically uses others readers depending of the file extension.
+It basically uses other readers depending of the file extension.
 - **StlMesh[Read|Writ]er**: reads/writes `Mesh` to/from `.stl`.
 - **VtiImage[Read|Writ]er**: reads/writes `Image` to/from `.vti`.
 - **VtpMesh[Read|Writ]er**: reads/writes `Mesh` to/from `.vtp`.